By LAURIE LEVOY • Staff Writer • April 17, 2009

 "I like Study Island because whenever I have trouble with something during math, I go to Study Island and click on the subject and review the information," said student Nikita Mukherjee.

-With district sixth-graders attending an 80-minute math class every weekday, Durik has the block of time available to take her pupils to the
+With district sixth-graders attending an 80-minute math class every weekday, Durik has the block of time available to take her pupils to the computer lab to sign on and review.

 "Kids like to compete," Durik said.
 "Sometimes I'll pick the player of the day.
 The software also awards blue or white ribbons for achievement.
 When they have earned a certain number of ribbons, the software allows them to answer questions in a game mode format, which the kids really like," said Durik.